feiskyer/scrapy-examples/newsspider/README.md

 * Support more tech sites
 * Extract abstract for links
-* Create a FrontEnd for viewing crawled results
+* Improve the FrontEnd for viewing crawled results